 • Employee may work alone, with minimal supervision or with other Maintenance Technicians in conjunction with operating team members to perform maintenance tasks.

-• Certificate of Qualification in Instrumentation and Control Technician (447A)
+• Although not essential a Certificate of Qualification in Instrumentation and Control Technician (447A) will be considered favourably.

 • Minimum of two years experience in an industrial environment

 The Work Environment Requirements of the job are as follows: